Online Exam FAQs

 Yes.
 Given the extraordinary circumstances, we understand that you may have to use recorded tracks to rehearse and perform.
 Just please ensure that the volume of of any tracks you are playing along to are balanced with your own volume, so that the examiner can still hear your performance clearly.

 No, you gain absolutely no advantage if you have an accompaniment, and Examiners will be made aware of this.
-These are extraordinary circumstances and are extremely conscious of the limitations that candidates now face.
-The exam panel will be well-briefed of these new circumstances and will take them into consideration.
+The exam panel will be well-briefed of these circumstances and will take them into consideration.
+However, it can benefit the candidate to have the experience and support of performing with accompaniment.

-No, in this instance the Examiners will be happy to assess based upon their knowledge of the repertoire for RIAM Exams
+No, in this instance the Examiners will be happy to assess based upon their knowledge of the repertoire for RIAM Exams.
+From the Summer 2021 session copies of music (excluding Piano Albums) must be uploaded at the same time as the recorded submission.
+Photos (.jpg .png) or scans (.pdf) are permissible.

 Please dress appropriately, as you would if you were visiting an Exam centre in person.